iitpvisionlab/StrictSubstitutionColorimetry/README.md

 This repository is a set of software for visualisation and analysis of data described in a paper: "The first use of the strict substitution colorimetry for collecting data on threshold perceptual color differences in humans".

+Spectral power distribution of the Red, Green, and Blue channels of the stimulus generator you can find in StimulusGenerator-SPD.csv

 ## Benchmarking

 To run the benchmarking software, use the following command: